niikoo/localstorage-logger/README.md

 ## What is it?

-This JavaScript library provides a mechanism to log to local storage and export the most recent entries.
+This TypeScript library for Angular 4+ provides a mechanism to log to local storage and export the most recent entries.
 It will overwrite the oldest entries when writing a new entry if adding the entry makes the log bigger than `maxLogSizeInBytes`.

 ## Installation